G3-Criteria and Applications: Introduction

-The second main application concerns $2$-codimensional subvarieties.
+Further applications concern $2$-codimensional subvarieties.
 Recall that, conjecturally, the only $2$-codimensional subvarieties of the projective space $\mbb P^n,\,n\ges6,$ are complete intersections.
 Faltings~\cite{falt-krit} proved that if the normal bundle of $\YY\subset\mbb P^n$ splits and $\dim\YY\ges n/2$, then $\YY$ is indeed a complete intersection.
 The starting point of our investigation is that one may ask the analogous question for \emph{arbitrary} ambient varieties; we consider the case when $\YY\subset\XX$ has split normal bundle.
 The main result is formulated in Theorem~\ref{thm:g3-ci}; we state here a brief application concerning subvarieties of rational homogeneous spaces.

-\begin{thm-nono}{(cf. Corollary~\ref{cor:rtl})} Let $G$ be a simple linear algebraic group of rank at least $6$, $P\subset G$ a maximal parabolic subgroup, and $\XX=G/P$.
-Then every $2$-codimensional, smooth subvariety of $\XX$ with split normal bundle is a complete intersection. \end{thm-nono} Let us mention that, although there is a rich literature devoted to the complete intersection property for subvarieties of projective spaces, to the author's knowledge, there are basically no references investigating the analogous issue for subvarieties of homogeneous varieties.
+\begin{thm-nono}{(cf. Corollary~\ref{cor:rtl})} Let $G$ be a simple linear algebraic group, ${\rm rank}(G)\ges6$, $P\subset G$ a maximal parabolic subgroup, and $\XX=G/P$.
+Then any $2$-codimensional, smooth subvariety of $\XX$ with split normal bundle is complete intersection.
+A similar result holds for $\YY$ lci (cf.~\ref{thm:ci-sing}). \end{thm-nono} Although there is a rich literature devoted to the complete intersection property for subvarieties of projective spaces, to the author's knowledge, there are basically no references investigating the analogous issue for subvarieties of homogeneous varieties.

+\begin{m-thank} I thank the referee(s) for the careful reading and comments which helped improving the presentation, for pointing out inaccuracies in the original manuscript which motivated the considerations in \S\ref{ssct:irr}, and for the question on the lci case leading to~\S\ref{ssct:lci}. \end{m-thank}